momomo/momomo.com.platform.Nanotime/README.md

    3. Cost of call to `System.nanoTime()` as well as to `System.currentTimeMillis()` is not constant and linear, and can vary greatly with a call to `System.nanoTime()` followed by a call to `System.currentTimeMillis()`, and followed by a call to `System.nanoTime()` might at times take `30ns` between each and at times a wopping `0.4ms`.
 The JVM sometimes generates big diffs between these calls and when we compare their numbers, the difference might be very large between two calls despite the `min` being as close as `30ns`.

-   3. `System.currentTimeMillis()` is not reliable to compare to in the first place as it might report a millisecond switch `±0.1ms` off.
+   3. `System.currentTimeMillis()` is not reliable to compare to in the first place as it might report a millisecond flip `±0.1ms` off.

    4. Acccuracy depends much on your computers ability to calibrate better.
 A slow computer is likely to yield less accurate results.